Welcome to today's edition of the Rush 24-7 podcast.

 He's saying no Muslims live there.

-The last thing Muslims want today is to build just a religious center out of defiance to the others, or a symbolic mosque that people visit as a museum next to a cemetery.
+The last thing Muslims want today is to build just a religious center out of defiance to the others or a symbolic mosque that people visit as a museum next to a cemetery.

-The battle against the 11th September terrorists is a Muslim battle, he said.
+The battle against the 11 September terrorists is a Muslim battle, he said.

 Some Muslims will consider that building a mosque on this site immortalizes and commemorates what was done by the terrorists who committed their crime in the name of Islam.

-I don't think the majority of Muslims want to build a symbol of a worship place that tomorrow might become a place about which the terrorists and their Muslim followers boast, and which will become a shrine for Islam haters whose aim is to turn the public opinion against Islam.
+I don't think the majority of Muslims want to build a symbol of a worship place that tomorrow might become a place about which the terrorists and their Muslim followers boast and which will become a shrine for Islam haters whose aim is to turn the public opinion against Islam.

-That it would it doesn't help them, that it would only, it would only make a mess for everybody.
+It would only make a mess for everybody.

-So the uh the picture gets clouded.
+So the picture gets clouded.

-In the meantime, the Democrats are running for the hills on this uh as fast as they have run away from anything.
+In the meantime, the Democrats are running for the hills on this as fast as they have run away from anything.

-Critics say Obama's message becoming incoherent.
+CNN Today critics say Obama's message becoming incoherent.

 President Obama's comments on a plan to build a mosque in the shadow of ground zero, not only giving opponents an opportunity to attack him, but also reveal a messaging problem from the White House, said David Maury, communications expert, vice chairman of the core strategy group, who provided communications advice to Obama's 2008 campaign.